XDWiki/XDWiki.github.io/README.md

 ### I still have questions.
 What do I do ?

-We know the world is not perfect.
+We know that the world is not perfect.
 If you still have any questions with this wiki, get in touch with harish (harish.bhavanichikar@perficient.com) or Michael (michael.gorgone@perficient.com) and they will be happy to help you.